aiidateam/aiida-core/docs/source/old_workflows/index.rst

 * **line 36** ``self.get_parameters()``.
 With this method we can retrieve the parameters passed to the workflow when it was initialized.
 Parameters cannot be modified during an execution, while attributes can be added and removed.

-* **lines 39-40** ``self.attach_calculation(JobCalculation)``.
+* **lines 39-40** ``self.attach_calculation(CalcJobNode)``.
 This is a key point in the workflow, and something possible only inside a step method.
-JobCalculations, generated in the methods or retrieved from other utility methods, are attached to the workflow's step, launched and executed completely by the daemon, without the need of user interaction.
+CalcJobNodes, generated in the methods or retrieved from other utility methods, are attached to the workflow's step, launched and executed completely by the daemon, without the need of user interaction.
 Failures, re-launching and queue management are all handled by the daemon, and thousands of calculations can be attached.
 The daemon will poll the servers until all the step calculations will be finished, and only after that it will pass to the next step.